 August 31, 1990: The Big Three celebrate the big 1-0.

 It is a day of partying in which Rebecca and Jack learn that Randall is the most self-aware and self-assured 10-year-old on the planet, that Kate has some issues with her friends but not with voguing, and that Kevin (Parker Bates) is madly in love with Kate’s best friend, Sophie (Sophia Coto).

 October 31, 1990: Kate holds Billy Palmer’s hand.

 Billy Palmer’s hand, people!
 It’s thanks to a secret Halloween candy trade between Kevin and Billy, but Kate doesn’t need to know that.

 October 31, 1990: Rebecca tells Randall about Kyle.

 All Randall wanted to do was dress up as Michael Jackson and go on his meticulously planned trick-or-treating schedule, but instead he gets another heart-to-heart with a parent.
 That’s a real trick.
-But a very heart-warming, necessary one.
+But a very heartwarming, necessary one.

-The Big Three get the chicken pox and Rebecca outs her mother as a racist.
+Winter 1990-91: The Big Three get the chicken pox and Rebecca outs her mother as a racist.